Track your nutrition and health goals

 | 100g gur chana | ~380–440 kcal |

-While gur chana retains the protein and fiber benefits of roasted chana, the jaggery adds ~383 kcal per 100g (pure jaggery).
-For weight loss, plain roasted chana without jaggery is the better choice.
+While gur chana retains the protein and fiber benefits of roasted chana, the jaggery adds ~383 kcal per 100g, making gur chana considerably more calorie-dense than plain roasted chana.

 Yes.
-All types of chana (roasted, boiled, sprouted) are great for weight loss due to their high protein and fiber content, which reduces appetite and overall calorie intake.
+All types of chana (roasted, boiled, sprouted) are great for weight loss due to their high protein and fiber content, which promote fullness and reduce overall calorie intake.

 Roasted chana specifically is ideal for weight loss because:

 Yes.
-Kala chana stabilizes blood sugar, promotes fullness, and supports fat burning, making it ideal for weight loss diets in both roasted and boiled forms.
+Kala chana stabilizes blood sugar, promotes fullness, and supports fat burning, making it ideal for sustained weight management.

 Yes.
 It's a low-fat, high-protein snack that keeps hunger in check without adding empty calories.
-At 84 kcal per 30g handful with 5.6g protein and 7.6g fiber, it's one of the most filling low-calorie snacks available.
+At just 84 kcal for a standard handful, it's one of the most calorie-efficient high-protein snacks in the Indian diet.

-Use the Hint Pro subscription to monitor satiety-boosting nutrients like fiber and protein in your daily intake.
+Use the Hint app to monitor satiety-boosting nutrients like fiber and protein in your daily intake.

 Yes.
-Chana (especially boiled or sprouted) is low in fat and rich in fiber and antioxidants, making it beneficial for reversing fatty liver.
-It helps reduce insulin resistance and inflammation.
+Chana (especially boiled or sprouted) is low in fat and rich in fiber and antioxidants, making it a liver-friendly food.
+Its high fiber content supports healthy bile acid metabolism and reduces fat accumulation in the liver.

 Hint Premium users can get personalized diet plans from expert dietitians for fatty liver management.

 Yes.
 Kala chana has a low glycemic index (~25–35), meaning it causes slow rises in blood glucose levels.
-Its high fiber content also helps improve insulin sensitivity.
+Its high fiber content further blunts post-meal glucose spikes, making it one of the most diabetes-friendly legumes available.

 Use the Hint app to track net carbs and fiber to keep blood sugar levels stable.

-Hint Pro unlocks advanced tracking features, personalized calorie goals, Pro Workouts, and daily insights tailored to your health goals.
+Hint Pro unlocks advanced tracking features, personalized calorie goals, trend charts, and daily insights tailored to your health goals.

 Hint Premium offers unlimited consultations with expert dietitians, customized meal plans for weight loss, diabetes, PCOS, hypothyroidism, and more.